-The guys at Gustin have what many people would consider to be an odd obsession:
+The guys at Gustin have what many people would consider being an odd obsession:

 They want to create the perfect pair of jeans, that fit just right to your body, and are the exact shade of blue you need (a blue that you ‘never thought possible’).